 Cryotherapy: compared with surgery, cryotherapy is associated with lower risks and less complications.
 Little bleeding and quick recovery; few damage to normal tissues and can be performed repeatedly to prevent recurrence of kidney cancer.

 Radiofrequency ablation: Radiofrequency ablation (RFA) is a treatment that uses image guidance to place a needle through the skin into a kidney tumor.
 In RFA, high-frequency electrical currents are passed through an electrode in the needle, creating a small region of heat.
 The heat destroys the kidney cancer cells.
 RFA is effective treatment option for patients with one kidney or those who might have difficulty with surgery.

 Particle Implantation: Implanted particles will keep emitting y-ray within the tumor, targeting to the cancer cells accurately; the radiation of seeds to tumor last for 180 days, high accuracy, millimeter minimally invasive; few toxic side effects and complications.

 TCM & Western Medicine: Combination of traditional Chinese medicine and minimally invasive techniques can not only kill the cancer cells effectively, but also reduce toxic side effects, lower the rate of cancer recurrence, and greatly improve survival rate.

 Want to know which kind of treatment is suitable for you?
-Consult online or call at 02-8-822122 (Manila Office) or 0917-599-2277 (Cebu Office) to make an appointment for expert consultation and to get professional treatment advice.
+Consult online or call at 02-8-822122 (Manila Office) to make an appointment for expert consultation and to get professional treatment advice.

 The MDT (Multidisciplinary Team) of St. Stamford Modern Cancer Hospital Guangzhou will make therapeutic plan for kidney cancer patients based on their condition.